Lakshmisundaramoorthy/Hospital-patient-and-healthcare-analytics/README.md

 These KPIs provide a high-level view of hospital activity, financial performance, patient outcomes, and operational trends.

-🗄️ 4.
-SQL Analysis
+🗄️ 3.
+SQL Business Analysis

-SQL was used to answer business-oriented questions from the hospital dataset.
+SQL was used to answer business-oriented healthcare questions including:

-SQL analysis includes:
 Overall admission and revenue KPIs
 Monthly admission trends
 Monthly revenue trends